longdivision/opna-interview/README.md

 To get started:
 - The data for investors and projects is in `backend/data`.
-- A placeholder API has been implemented with express in `backend/app.py`.
+- A placeholder API has been implemented with Flask in `backend/app.py`.

 ### Task 2: Display the investments in the app